-The word Refute (Verb) means to prove that something is false or incorrect, often by using evidence or strong reasoning.
-In this guide, you’ll explore the full definition, etymology, synonyms, antonyms, and real-life examples to fully understand how to use ‘Refute’ in everyday and formal contexts.
+The word Refute (verb) means to prove that something is false or incorrect, usually by using evidence, facts, or logical reasoning.
+In this guide, you’ll explore the full definition, etymology, synonyms, antonyms, and real-life examples to fully understand how to use ‘refute’ in everyday and formal contexts.

 Refute Explained in Depth